vichugolimah/Studies/README.md

   Big Numbers
   ![alt text](BigNumbers.png)

-and
+  Fraud Scenarios
   ![alt text](FraudScenarios.png)

-  Also there's a hidden Page used as tooltip for the Barchart in Big Numbers Page.
+  Also there's a hidden Page used as tooltip for the Bar chart in Big Numbers Page.
 ## North Star

 The core objective should be to reduce fraud-related chargeback losses while preserving legitimate approved volume.